SkatAI/epitadb/docs/02/3-database-design-normalization.md

 Redundant data : the same data / info exists in multiple tables

-select queries may involve less joins but updates are more complex. data Integrity may be challenged
+select queries may involve less joins but updates are more complex and data integrity is more complex to preserve.

 ## Scenario: